Posts about Japan

 In a Boston Globe op-ed, Ed Glaeser argues for a separate infrastructure bill to create the transportation network we need, and for limiting the stimulus to items like repairing decaying infrastructure that we can actually begin right away.

-launched a campaign to keep roads out of the upcoming federal stimulus.
+No to new roads: Friends of the Earth has launched a campaign to keep roads out of the upcoming federal stimulus.
 "The road-building lobby is attempting to hijack [the stimulus] bill and divert billions of dollars to the construction of new, unnecessary roads, highways and bridges that would deepen our nation's dependence on oil and increase greenhouse gas emissions," they write.

 Yes to high-speed rail: You probably saw this Monday, but USDOT is talking to contractors about designing a new high-speed Northeast Corridor rail link.
 Congress funded the study (but not yet the line itself) in October.
 Via DCist.